ax1/a1-database/README.md

 **Db:**
 - **async find(filter)** -> return list of items based on a function. `find(filter: function) : Array`
 - **async insert(item(s))** -> insert new items.
 If items have 'id' and this id is already in database, an error is thrown.
 This is the equivalent of SQL INSERT.
+- **async upsert(item(s))** -> insert or update new items.
+If items have 'id' and this id is already in database, the item is replaced.
+Otherwise the items are added.
+This is the equivalent of SQL UPSERT.
 - **async save(item(s)[,filter])** -> save items, optionally delete old items by using a function, return the number of added - deleted items. `save(item(s):Array|Object [,filter: function]) : number`
 - **async delete(filter)** -> return list of deleted items based on a function. `delete(filter: function) : number`